 Instructions

-1. Heat the olive oil on medium-high heat in a large, heavy-based skillet.
-Cook the chicken or pork mince for 3-5 minutes until it has changed from pink to brown.
+1. Heat the olive oil in a large, heavy-based frying pan over medium–high heat.
+Cook the minced pork or chicken for 3–5 minutes until it has changed colour from pink to brown.

-3. Make a well in the centre of the mince and vegetables, and add the chicken stock.
-Once it’s simmering, push the noodles into the stock so that they are as submerged as possible.
-Cook the noodles for 1 minute, flip, and then place the lid on.
+3. Make a well in the centre of the meat and vegetables and pour in the chicken stock.
+Once simmering, push the noodles into the stock so that they are as submerged as possible.
+Cook the noodles for 1 minute, flip, then place the lid on.
 Cook for a further 1 minute.

 4. Use tongs to separate the noodles, then add the coconut milk, peanut butter and lime juice.
 Toss to combine and heat through before removing the pan from the heat.